mndarren/Code-Lib/ideas.md

    Need to figure out a algorithm to connect them togather.
 8. Create a new character that does not belong to a-z or A-Z or 0-9 or other specials so that hacker will never break a password with this character via brute force approach.
 9. Solve problem of Guo Wengui mobile attack to control his ship and car.
+10. Develop a program to implement security policies.